nchase/memetica/src/2015-10-11-addiction.md

 and the entities participating in the market are the first-class citizens, but it all-too-often reduces the human forces involved in the consumer activity to second-class citizens.
 This is toxic.
-Illuminatingly, the traits that make us susceptible to this conditioning can be re-tooled to free us from this conditioning.
+Illuminatingly, the traits that make us susceptible to this conditioning can be re-tooled to free us from this conditioning.[^7]

 ---